Matt is a scaredy-pants who has spent too many sleepless nights playing "Resident Evil."

 There is an undeniable pull toward action that increases as any survival horror series continues and grows in popularity.
 The Resident Evil series famously pivoted toward action with 2009's Resident Evil 5 and other titles in the 2010s.
 This trend was reversed with Resident Evil 7: Biohazard's release in 2017 and the remake of Resident Evil 2 that followed in 2019, both of which reintroduced elements like complex enclosed locations and limited items.
 However, traces of an action-packed past remained baked into the games' control schemes and extra content.

 Resident Evil 7's Not A Hero downloadable content featured an action-packed campaign that saw series star Chris Redfield in his classic role as a bioweapon hunting soldier.
-Resident Evil 2's remake includes a reimagining of the 4th Survivor mode with Hunk, an armored soldier who fights through hordes of zombies to escape the overrun city.
+Resident Evil 2's remake includes a reimagining of the fourth survivor mode with Hunk, an armored soldier who fights through hordes of zombies to escape the overrun city.
 The remake of Resident Evil 3 follows this trend by adding the asymmetrical multiplayer experience, Resident Evil 3: Resistance.
-Additionally, Resident Evil 3's single player campaign includes a dodge mechanic that can slow time and help players land John Wick-like shots on zombies.
+Additionally, Resident Evil 3's single-player campaign includes a dodge mechanic that can slow time and help players land John Wick-like shots on zombies.

 Blending of Ideas

-The signature clunkiness of classic survival horror games was the result of a compromise with the limitations of 90s gaming technology.
-Modern games allow for cleaner animations and tighter control, which lends toward a more streamlined action-adventure title in almost all cases.
-Without the baggage associated with genre and franchise, action-adventure games like The Last of Us seem nearly indistinguishable from the modern Resident Evil games with its focus on resource management and survival.
+The signature clunkiness of classic survival-horror games was the result of a compromise with the limitations of 90s gaming technology.
+Modern games allow for cleaner animations and tighter control, which leads to a more streamlined action-adventure title in almost all cases.
+Without the baggage associated with genre and franchise, action-adventure games like The Last of Us seem nearly indistinguishable from the modern Resident Evil games with their focus on resource management and survival.